-Nabs graduated with a First Class Honours in Chemical Process Engineering (MEng) at the University of Sheffield in 2017.
-During this time, he has completed a wide variety of projects, including population balance modelling of wet granulation, twin screw granulation studies, and a full process design of an aspirin manufacturing plant.
-He has previously held summer roles at Astrazeneca and ICL as a process technologist.
-During his undergraduate studies, Nabs has been awarded with three awards, Best MEng Research Project Presentation (2nd place), Sheffield Graduate Award and the Siddall Award for demonstrating great academic and personal achievement throughout his studies.
+I graduated with a First Class Honours in Chemical Process Engineering (MEng) at the University of Sheffield in 2017.
+During this time, I have completed a wide variety of projects, including population balance modelling of wet granulation, twin screw granulation studies, and a full process design of an aspirin manufacturing plant.
+I have previously held summer roles at Astrazeneca and ICL as a process technologist.
+During my undergraduate studies, I have been awarded with three awards, Best MEng Research Project Presentation (2nd place), Sheffield Graduate Award and the Siddall Award for demonstrating great academic and personal achievement throughout my studies.

 - ChemEngDayUK, University of Leeds, UK, 2018.